-A Caregiver’s Experience with Poor Hygiene Issues
+A Caregiver’s Experience With Elderly Hygiene Issues

 Her apprehension is completely understandable.
 I wouldn’t want a stranger coming to my home to bathe me, especially if it is a new person each time.
 But caregivers need to do something to help their loved ones maintain their personal hygiene.
 The health implications of not doing so can be great.
-Urinary tract infections and nasty skin conditions can present serious setbacks for an aging loved one.
+Urinary tract infections (UTIs) and nasty skin conditions can present serious setbacks for an aging loved one.

 Use Their Doctor as a Resource

 In some cases, a loved one’s doctor can be a powerful ally.
-For example, a doctor can help determine if depression is a factor and whether antidepressants may lift their spirits and give them more energy, thereby helping to resolve the self-care issue.
+For example, a doctor can determine if depression is a factor and whether antidepressants may lift their spirits, give them more energy, and help resolve the self-care issue.
 A renewed interest in life may make a senior more aware of needing (or wanting) to shower/bathe and wear clean clothes.

-Overcoming the Poor Hygiene Power Struggle
+Overcome the Poor Hygiene Power Struggle

 If you find yourself in a power struggle with an elder who refuses to be “bossed around,” a little well-intended trickery can come in handy.
 See if you can get a close friend to call and extend an invitation out to lunch or some other gathering that requires a bit of primping.
 A reason to get cleaned up for someone besides family can sometimes do the trick.
 Bribery may seem childish, but the promise of a special treat, such as dinner at their favorite restaurant on their weekly bath day, can also be a powerful motivator.

-Specially designed bath aids and products can be a game changer as well.
+Specially designed senior bathing aids and products can be a game changer as well.
 For example, if you can still get a loved one in the shower, but they aren’t steady on their feet or tire easily, there are many types of shower chairs available.
 This is a wise choice for anyone who is getting older, because it can significantly decrease the risk of falling while bathing.

-Framing the Hygiene Conversation Positively
+Frame the Hygiene Conversation Positively

-The way you talk about and approach bathing and changing clothing can be very influential.
+The way you talk about bathing and changing clothing can be very influential.
 If your loved one requires help in the shower and once enjoyed getting pampered, try referring to bath days as “spa days.”
 Use a scented body wash and their favorite lotion afterwards to help them focus on the enjoyable aspects and how good they feel afterwards rather than the process itself.

 Be gentle when pointing out body odor or soiled clothing.
 In some cases, a senior simply may not notice and is likely to be embarrassed once it’s brought to their attention.
 If indifference is the issue, keep in mind that too much nagging is still counterproductive.
 Caregivers are often beyond frustrated by their loved ones’ apathy regarding their own appearance, but try not to let it show.

-Tread Softly with Loved Ones Who Have Dementia
+Tread Softly With Loved Ones Who Have Dementia

 Don’t insist on a full shower/bath and outfit change all at once.
 Breaking a task down into smaller pieces over a longer period can make it easier on both of you.
 Begin with just asking to wipe off your loved one’s face.
 If they are receptive, gradually move to cleaning their under arms and other parts of the body, all while talking to them and telling them what you are doing as you go.
 Be soothing.
 If they fight it or say stop, then stop.
 You can always try again later.
 These little victories can function as a stopgap between full baths or showers.